 moreSteps, and inBounds.

+add a statement to have the object walk.
 Print the object after the

 be able to tell by the value printed whether the object went out of

 bounds or whether it stopped because it reached the maximum number of

 - Now write a client program in a file named DrunkenWalk.java.

 The program should simulate a drunk staggering randomly on some sort of

 platform (imagine a square dock in the middle of a lake).
 The goal

 of the program is to have the program simulate the walk many times